Cancer Survivor and Caregiver Stories: Heather

 After giving birth, Heather returned to work, but she was exhausted all the time and looked very pale.
 When her sister saw pictures, she urged Heather to see a doctor right away.
 The doctor found that Heather was anemic, and she was prescribed iron supplements.
 Heather continued to look pale, feel tired, and lose weight over the next week.
 She went back for an X-ray and CT scan, which led to the discovery of fluid around her lungs.

 Two weeks later, Heather was diagnosed with mesothelioma.
 She was told it was caused by asbestos exposure.
-Heather thought back to when her father worked in construction, mainly with drywall and sanding.
-She also remembered seeing warning signs of asbestos present in her school.
 The doctor continued with the devastating news that Heather had terminal cancer – there was no cure.
 Heather was told that if she did not get treated, she would have up to 15 months to live, and if she chose to have chemotherapy, she might live for 5 years.

 A Surgical Option